-• Anabolic Steroids
+Anabolic Steroids

 Students involved in school related activities are prohibited from using anabolic steroids except for valid medical purposes.
 Bodybuilding and muscle enhancement of athletic ability are not valid medical purposes.
-(Human Growth Hormone is not considered an anabolic steroid for the purpose of this policy.)

 The following minimum penalties are prescribed for any student athlete found in possession or use of anabolic steroids:

-- For first violation, suspension from school athletics for the remainder of the season. - For second violation, suspension from school athletics for the remainder of the season and for the following season. - For third violation, permanent suspension from school athletics.
+- 1) For first violation, suspension from school athletics for the remainder of the season. - 2) For second violation, suspension from school athletics for the remainder of the season and for the following season. - 3) For third violation, permanent suspension from school athletics.